MarvelousSoftware/marvelous-aurelia-docs/src/forms/validation/predefined/predefined.md

-Easy to setup validation might be the most important feature of MarvelousForms for many projects.
-Manual forms creation, especially with sophisticated validation, is not trivial and error prone.
-MarvelousForms provides simple, configuration based model, making validation creation a trival task.
+Easy to setup validation might be the most important feature of `MarvelousAureliaForms` for many projects.
+Manual forms creation, especially with sophisticated validation, is not trivial and error prone. `MarvelousAureliaForms` provides simple, configuration based model, making validation creation a trival task.
 This page shows usage of predefined validators.
 If you're interested in custom validators then you should check out next sections in the documentation.